steveseguin/auto-enhance-commits/README.md

 When triggered by pushes or PR events, the action:

 1. Extracts code changes (diff) from commits or PRs
+2. Analyzes directory structure and recent branch history
-2. Sends the original message and diff to Gemini API
+3. Sends the original message, diff, and context to Gemini API
-3. Generates a detailed enhancement based on your code context
+4. Generates a detailed enhancement using Conventional Commits format
-4. Updates the commit message or PR description automatically
+5. Updates the commit message or PR description automatically

 **Key Feature:** Modifies Git history by amending commits and force-pushing.
 Be aware of implications when working in shared branches.